-Required of All Recommende d of All Recommended of Some Required of Some Not required
+Required of All Recommended of All Recommended of Some Required of Some Not required

 High school transcript Х

 College transcript(s) Х

 Essay or personal statement Х

 Interview Х

 Standardized test scores Х

-Statement of good standing from prior institution(s) X
+Statement of good standing Х

+from prior institution(s)

 - D6.
-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7.
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 - D8.
-List any other application requirements specific to transfer applicants: Students with less than 60 transferable hours must meet freshman admissions requirements.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\\ - D7.
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.3 - D8.
+List any other application requirements specific to transfer applicants: Students with less than 30 transferable hours must meet freshman admissions requirements.
+Students attending Florida Community Colleges with less than 60 hours or an Associated Degree must meet state sliding scale for freshman admissions.
 Additionally, transfer applicants must have a cumulative GPA of 2.0 and be in good standing at their prior institution - D9.
 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 Fall JULY 1 ST

 Winter

-Spring NOV 1 ST
+Spring NOV 15

 Summer APRIL 1 ST

 D10.
-Does an open admission policy, if reported, apply to transfer students?
-Yes No Do not have an open admissions policy
+Does an open admission policy, if reported, apply to transfer students? 🗌 Yes 🗌 No Do not have an open admissions policy